Prats13/Real-Time-Intruder-Detection-System-using-Arduino-and-Python/README.md

   E.  Connect the the arduino board as per the circuit diagram provided.

   F. Finally, we run the intruder_detection.ipynb file to get the outputs.

+**For additional information please refer to the project report attached in the resources that you will be downloading 'PROJECT REPORT.pdf'**

 # Final images of the output generated
   ** Final model **